Almost 8 million people in the United States have been infected by the coronavirus, and more than 200,000 Americans have died.

 Some experts also recommend stocking up on foods you usually prefer when you're sick, like chicken noodle soup or hydrating sports drinks.
 That way, if you do fall ill, you don't have to leave the house.

-That's why the most common advice for avoiding coronavirus is washing your hands with soap and water.
+The most common advice for avoiding coronavirus is washing your hands with soap and water.
 Experts say any soap will do; it doesn't need to be antibacterial.

 Hand-washing is something you should do frequently, says Lynelle Phillips, a registered nurse and assistant professor at the University of Missouri School of Health Professions.
 She suggests singing "Happy birthday" while washing your hands to ensure that you're cleaning them thoroughly.

 "That's helpful for all manner of viral and bacterial illnesses," Phillips says.
-"We have a fair amount of influenza going around and that does kill tens of thousands of people every year."

 Hand sanitizer is an effective way to disinfect when there's no sink in the vicinity — say, when you exit a crowded bus after your commute, or get into your car after a trip to the pharmacy.
 "There is no evidence that this virus is alcohol-resistant," Edwards says.